-FACTOR TO CONSIDER SPACE FOR NOTES IMPACT ON FIRST AID PROVISION of your risk assessment and take work activities/ hazards which may account of any parts of your / require different levels of first-aid Does your workplace have low hazards such as those that might be found in offices and shops?
+FACTOR TO CONSIDER SPACE FOR NOTES IMPACT ON FIRST AID PROVISION of your risk assessment and take work activities/ hazards which may Does your workplace have low hazards such as those that might be found in offices and shops?
 The minimum provision is: an appointed person to take charge of first-aid arrangements; a suitably stocked first-aid box.
 Does your workplace have higher hazards such as chemicals or dangerous machinery (see Table 1)?
 Do your work activities involve special hazards such as hydrofluoric acid or confined spaces?
 You should consider: providing first aiders; additional training for first aiders to deal with injuries resulting from special hazards; additional first-aid equipment; precise siting of first-aid equipment; providing a first-aid room; informing the emergency services.
 EMPLOYEES How many people are employed on site?
-Where there are small numbers of employees, the minimum provision is: an appointed person to take charge of first-aid arrangements; a suitably stocked first-aid box.
+Where there are small numbers of employees, the minimum provision is: • an appointed person to take charge of first-aid arrangements; • a suitably stocked first-aid box.
 Even in workplaces with a small number of employees, there is still the possibility of an accident or sudden illness so you should consider providing a qualified first aider.
-Where there are large numbers of employees you should consider providing: first aiders;
+Where there are large numbers of employees you should consider providing: • first aiders;

 additional first-aid equipment;a first-aid room.
 Are there inexperienced workers on site, or employees with disabilities or special health problems?
 You should consider: additional training for first aiders; additional first-aid equipment; local siting of first-aid equipment.
 Your first-aid provision should cover any work experience trainees.
-RECORD OF ACCIDENTS AND ILL HEALTH · What is your record of accidents and ill health?
+RECORD OF ACCIDENTS AND ILL HEALTH , What is your record of accidents and ill health?
 What injuries and illness have occurred and where did they happen?
 Ensure your first-aid provision will cater for the type of injuries and illness that might occur in your workplace.
 Monitor accidents and ill health and review your first-aid provision as appropriate.
 WORKING ARRANGEMENTS Do you have employees who travel a lot, work remotely or work alone?
 You should consider: issuing personal first-aid kits; issuing personal communicators to remote workers; issuing mobile phones to lone workers.
 Do any of your employees work shifts or work out of hours?
 You should ensure there is adequate first-aid provision at all times people are at work.
 Are the premises spread out, for example are there several buildings on the site or multi-floor buildings?
 You should consider provision in each building or on each floor.
 Is your workplace remote from emergency medical services?
 You should: consider special arrangements with the emergency services; inform the emergency services of your location.
 Do any of your employees work at sites occupied by other employers?
 You should make arrangements with other site occupiers to ensure adequate provision of first aid.
 A written agreement between employers is strongly recommended.
 Do you have sufficient You should consider:

-provision to cover absences of first aiders or appointed persons? annual I planned • what co ver is needed for eave and other absences; ver is needed for ed and exceptional es.
-NON-EMPLOYEES Do members of the public visit your premises? no legal oblig aid for non-e strongly reco include them provision.
-T relevant in w provide a se as schools, p egulations, you have gation to provide first imployees but HSE ommends that you in your first-aid his is particularly rorkplaces that rvice for others such blaces of ht, fairgrounds and
+provision to cover absences of first aiders or appointed persons? what cover is needed for annual leave and other planned absences; what cover is needed for unplanned and exceptional absences.
+NON-EMPLOYEES Do members of the public visit your premises?
+Under the Regulations, you have no legal obligation to provide first aid for non-employees but HSE strongly recommends that you include them in your first-aid provision.
+This is particularly relevant in workplaces that provide a service for others such as schools, places of entertainment, fairgrounds and shops.